aosabook/500lines/pedometer/chapter.md

 We're almost there.
 We've split total acceleration into user and gravitational.
 All that's left is to format `filtered_accl` to our standard format.
 We do this in the second loop.

 The second loop sets `@parsed_data` to the standard format.
-We use `map` to loop once for each index in `@parsed_data`, which represents a data sample at a point in time.
-The first line in the loop stores an array with the x, y, and z user acceleration at that point in time in `user` by grabbing the acceleration values using `map` once again.
-The second line stores the equivalent values for gravitational acceleration in `grav`.
+We use `map` to loop once for each index in `@parsed_data`.
+The first line in the loop stores an array with the x, y, and z user acceleration at that point in time in `user`, and the second line stores the equivalent values for gravitational acceleration in `grav`.
 The last line returns an array with `user` and `grav` as the elements.

 The last thing the `if` statement does, for each branch, is set the `@format` variable to either `FORMAT_COMBINED` or `FORMAT_SEPARATED`, both of which are constants that indicate the type of format the original data was passed in as.
 These are used predominantly for display purposes in the web app.
 Otherwise, the remainder of the program is no longer concerned with these two formats.

 At the end of the `if` statement, we're left with the `@parsed_data` variable holding data in the standard format, regardless of whether we started off with combined or separated data.
-Great.
-We can now move on without worrying about our two formats again, and with the peace of mind that the changes required if we choose to add a third or fourth or hundredth format will be isolated to just the `parse` method.
 What a relief!

 ### Step 2: Isolate Movement in the Direction of Gravity Using the Dot Product (dot_product)